 How to Create Lead Magnets That Convert

-How can you begin to craft a lead magnet that’ll be enticing enough for leads to hand over their email addresses for it?
-Think of these questions as you brainstorm ideas.
+How can you begin to craft a perfect lead magnet that’ll be enticing enough for leads to hand over their email addresses for it and increase the conversion rates for lead generation?

 What Are Their Pain Points?

 What’s a common obstacle your leads are experiencing?
 Your lead magnet should help them solve a problem.

 For instance, if you’re a personal trainer and you know that a lot of people struggle with finding time for the gym, your lead magnet might offer quick workouts that they can do at home with no equipment.

 Don’t make this about what you want them to know.
 Make it about what they want to know.